 Who’s Your Clothier?

 Many men have not had to address this question until recently.
 The common approach was to go to an upscale department store and grab a suit off the rack.
-Unfortunately, that experience involved encountering an eager salesperson who was ill-prepared to discuss the various intricacies related to the construction and quality of a men’s suit.
-Consequently, many patrons of big box retailers left displeased with both their interaction and purchase.
-Although there are still individuals that choose to endure these encounters, the paradigm has shifted as many consumers have become more knowledgeable about the two pillars of a high caliber suit-quality fabric and sound construction.
+Unfortunately, that experience often involved encountering an eager salesperson who was ill-prepared to discuss the various intricacies related to the construction and quality of a men’s suit.
+Consequently, many patrons of big-box retailers left displeased with both their interaction and purchase.
+Although there are still individuals who choose to endure these encounters, the paradigm has shifted, as many consumers have become more knowledgeable about the two pillars of a high-caliber suit-quality fabric and sound construction.

 Some say, and we agree, that the new millennium welcomed back the “Contemporary Gentleman.”
-An impeccably dressed man who’s outward appearance reflects status, an attribute that, many times, lends itself to conversations, which lead to mutually beneficial personal and business relationships.
+An impeccably dressed man who’s outward appearance reflects status, an attribute that, many times, lends itself to conversations that lead to mutually beneficial personal and business relationships.
 More importantly, a Contemporary Gentleman refuses to purchase his garments from anyone who is less informed than he.
-It is with no reservation that we hold out Andrew Porter as a superior clothier with vast knowledge regarding men’s fashion generally.
+It is with no reservation that we hold out Andrew Porter as a superior clothier with vast knowledge regarding men’s fashion in general.

-Please understand that with a good fit, the most expensive suit isn’t going to wear well, feel comfortable or provide the look you were seeking upon it purchase.
-Most individuals in the market for a new suit is seeking a fresh look of refinement and class, and it is irrefutable that if you want to achieve those two qualities – there are steps you
+Please understand that without a good fit, the most expensive suit isn’t going to wear well, feel comfortable, or provide the look you were seeking upon purchase.
+Most individuals in the market for a new suit are seeking a fresh look of refinement and class, and it is irrefutable that if you want to achieve those two qualities, there are steps you

 must take.